credential-handler/vc-examples/README.md

 To add or update credentials in the `./credentials` directory:

 1. Within the `./credentials` directory, create a new directory for the credential.
-Make sure to use camel case for the directory name.
+Make sure to use kebab case for the directory name.
 2. Inside the newly created credential directory, add a `credential.json` file.
 This file should contain all the necessary information for the credential, including the issuer, credential subject, and other relevant data.